FlorisCreyf/plant-generator/README.md

 # Plant Generator

 Plant Generator generates plant geometry.
-The project is divided into a generator and editor component, where the generator is licensed under the Apache License (version 2.0) and the editor is licensed under the GPL 3.0.
+The project is divided into a generator and editor component.
+The generator is licensed under the Apache License (version 2.0) and the editor is licensed under the GPL 3.0.
 The editor depends on Qt5, but the project can be compiled without a GUI using the Makefile in _plant_generator/plant_generator_.
 Both components depend on Boost for serialization and parsing command line arguments, but Boost is not a critical component of the program.

 ## Screenshot